Saihrishi1/GAME_PROGRAM-EX--1/README.md

 ## Result :

-Thus we have successfully created a basic material with metallic, roughness ans emissive properties.
+Thus we have successfully created a basic material with emissive, roughness and metallic properties.